10 Interesting Facts about Yellowstone You Didn’t Know

 Things You didn’t Know About Yellowstone - Roads and Destinations

-Bison develop a thick coat to survive harsh, freezing winters in Yellowstone
+Bison develop a thick coat to survive harsh, freezing winters of Yellowstone

-6. Get to Know the Largest Geyser in Yellowstone and the World
+6. Get to Know the Most Predictable Geyser in Yellowstone and the World

 The majority of people visiting Yellowstone National Park know or heard about Old Faithful, the most popular geyser in the world.
 Yet, it is not the biggest member of Yellowstone’s geyser family.
 The honor of being the tallest active geyser on the planet belongs to Steamboat Geyser.
 Nestled in Norris Geyser Basin, this erratic giant can shoot water more than 300 feet in the air.

-7. Did You Know that Yellowstone is a Victim of Thousands of Earthquakes Every Year?
+7. Yellowstone is a Victim of Thousands of Earthquakes Every Year

 Another interesting and unknown fact is that Yellowstone experiences multiple earthquakes on a yearly basis.
 To be precise, from 1,000 to 3,000 tremors shake the ground of the park.
 The majority of the earthquakes, however, occur under Yellowstone Lake and never get registered by the park’s human guests.